meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Constructing transactions requires access to all UTXOs referenced or consumed by the transaction.
-Clients provide this access by retrieving the UTXOs known to their parties from their validator node and the UTXOs known to an app provider using API calls to app-specific services.
+Clients provide this access by retrieving the UTXOs known to their parties from their validator node and the UTXOs known to an app provider using off-ledger API calls to app-specific services.

 The standard proposes to provide UTXO access for constructing transactions involving tokens as follows: